Governance

 Vice-President, East Africa

-Mr. Ayoub is the Director of Corporate Services at Tax Revenue Appeals Board which is affiliated with the Ministry of Finance and Planning in the United Republic of Tanzania.
-Mr. Ayoub is also a Publicity Secretary at AAPAM Tanzania Chapter elected May 2021.
-Before joining Tax Revenue Appeals Board, Mr. Ayoub was a Manager for Human Resources and Administration at Tanzania Veterinary Laboratory Agency, under Ministry of Livestock and Fisheries for three years.
-He also worked with National Social Security Fund in Tanzania.
-Previously, he started his career under President’s Office, Ethics Secretariat.
-Mr. Ayoub holds a Master degree in Science of Human Resources Management from Mzumbe University, and a Bachelor Degree of Public Administration (Human Resources Management) from Mzumbe University.
+Mr. Ayoub is the Director of Corporate Services at the Tax Revenue Appeals Board under the Ministry of Finance and Planning in the United Republic of Tanzania.
+He also serves as the Publicity Secretary of the AAPAM Tanzania Chapter, a position he has held since his election in May 2021.
+Before joining the Tax Revenue Appeals Board, Mr. Ayoub served as Manager for Human Resources and Administration at the Tanzania Veterinary Laboratory Agency under the Ministry of Livestock and Fisheries.
+He also worked with the National Social Security Fund and began his public service career at the President’s Office, Ethics Secretariat.
+He holds a Master of Science in Human Resources Management and a Bachelor’s degree in Public Administration (Human Resources Management), both from Mzumbe University.

 Vice-President Headquarters